QiuYukang/5G-LENA/doc/source/nr-module.rst

    End-to-end class overview

 Concerning the RAN, we detail what is happening between ``NRGnbNetDevice`` and ``NRUeNetDevice`` in Figure :ref:`fig-ran`.
 The ``NRGnbMac`` and ``NRUeMac`` MAC classes implement the LTE module SAP provider and user interfaces, enabling the communication with the LTE RLC layer.
-The module supports RLC TM, SM, UM and AM modes.
+The module supports RLC TM, SM, UM, and AM modes.
 The MAC layer contains the scheduler (``NRMacScheduler`` and derived classes).
-Every scheduler also implements a SAP for LTE RRC layer configuration (``LteEnbRrc``).
+Every scheduler also implements an SAP for LTE RRC layer configuration (``LteEnbRrc``).
 The ``NRPhy`` classes are used to perform the directional communication for both downlink (DL) and uplink (UL), to transmit/receive the data and control channels.
-Each ``NRPhy`` class writes into an instance of ``MmWaveSpectrumPhy`` class, which is shared between the UL and DL parts.
+Each ``NRPhy`` class writes into an instance of the ``MmWaveSpectrumPhy`` class, which is shared between the UL and DL parts.

 .. _fig-ran: